 Sewright was amazed when one of his molars crunched something metallic.
 He pulled the little piece of metal from his month and saw it was a dog license tag.
 Then he started to clean out the place.
 Police quelled the riot.
 Miss Bell said she lost her dog three weeks ago.

 Sewright has foresworn ‘wieners’ and Miss Bell has cancelled the reward she offered for her dog.” — The Indianapolis Star.
 Indianapolis, Indiana.
 16 February 1910.
 Page 1.

 Wieners sold in buns / rolls (as opposed to on their own, or in slices of bread)

-This short piece from the New York Times implies that the Italians may have muscled in on the original German immigrant sausage-vendor territory:
+This short 1889 piece from the New York Times shows the use of rolls, as opposed to slices of bread, for the wieners.
+It also shows the confusion between the word “roll” versus “bun” (continuing to this day.)
+It also implies that the Italians may have muscled in on the original German immigrant sausage-vendor territory:

 In this brief note, the wiener is associated with a bun.
-We don’t have anything explaining the allocation of two wieners to a bun, unless the Epworth League had a marketing person who reckoned the second bun was meant to be an add-on sale:
+We don’t have anything explaining the allocation of two wieners to a bun:

 Wiener associated with a bun.
 Note, it’s referred to as a “sandwich” in the first piece: